-- Trouble sleeping which occur from night-time asthma
+- Trouble sleeping which occurs from night-time asthma

-- Signs of allergies or cold which include running nose, headache sore throat, nose congestion and sore throat.
+- Signs of allergies or colds include runny nose, headache, sore throat, nasal congestion, and sore throat.

-First Aid for the Patitents Having the Asthma Attack
+First Aid for the Patients Having the Asthma Attack

-When you encounter a victim having asthma attack, treat it as an emergency and call medical services by dialing 911.
-Important to note that the victims condition can worsen very fast.
+When you encounter a victim having an asthma emergency, call medical services by dialing 911.
+Important to note that the victim's condition can worsen very fast.